FaveDA/LITA-PROJECT/README.md

 # LITA PROJECT
 ---------------------------------------------

-### Project Title: MY LITA PROJECT DOCUMENTATION
+### Project Title: CUSTOMER DATA DOCUMENTATION
 ----------------------------------------------------------------

 ### Project Overview:
 ----------------------------------------
-This Data Analysis project develops an interactive sales analytics dashboard using Microsoft Excel, SQL, and powerBI.
-The dashboard provides insights into sales trend, customer behaviour, and product performance, enabling data-driven decisions.
+This Data Analysis project contains data and documentation for analysing and visualizing customer data.
+It develops an interactive analytics dashboard using Microsoft Excel, SQL, and powerBI.
+The dashboard provides insights into customer behaviour, preferences, needs, and product performance, enabling data-driven decisions.

 ### Technologies Used:
 --------------------------------------------------------------------------------------------------------------------------